otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-abstraction-inheritance-and-polymorphism_.md

 The `virtual` method in the original code provides a default implementation for the `Draw()` method in the `Shape` class, which can be overridden in any derived classes if necessary.
 The `abstract` method, i.e., `Draw()` method, does not provide any default implementation in the `Shape` class.
 Instead, it requires any derived classes to implement the `Draw()` method, making it mandatory for them to provide their own implementation.

-# Formative Assessment
+# Exercises

-Before you start, create a new **Windows Forms Application** called **05-formative-assessment**.
+Before you start, create a new **C# Windows Forms Application** with a descriptive name.

+**Important Note About AI Tools:**

-Learning to use AI tools is an important skill.
-While AI tools are powerful, you **must** be aware of the following:
+Learning to use AI tools is valuable, but you **must** be aware of the following:

-- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust the AI tool's responses blindly.
-You **must** still use your judgement and may need to do additional research to determine if the response is correct
+- Refine your prompts to get useful responses
+- Don't trust AI responses blindly - verify and test the code
-- Acknowledge what AI tool you have used.
-In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work
+- Acknowledge AI tool usage in your assessment's repository **README.md** file, including what prompts you used and how you applied the responses

 ## Task 1:

 Create a base class called `Vehicle` with the `protected` fields - `brand`, `model`, and `year`.
 Create a constructor method that accepts all fields.
-Create a `virtual` method called `DisplayDetails` that return a `string` which displays the `Vehicle`'s `brand`, `model`, and `year`.
+Create a `virtual` method called `DisplayDetails` that returns a `string` which displays the `Vehicle`'s `brand`, `model`, and `year`.

 Create a class called `Car` which derives from `Vehicle` with the private field - `numOfDoors`.
 Create a constructor that accepts all base class's fields, i.e., `brand`, `model`, and `year` and its own, i.e., `numOfDoors`.
-Create an `override` method for `DisplayDetails` which displays the `Car`s `numOfDoors`.
+Create an `override` method for `DisplayDetails` which displays the `Car`'s `numOfDoors` as well as the base class information.

 In the `Form1()` constructor, create two `Car` objects.
 Using the `MessageBox.Show()` method, call the `DisplayDetails` method for each `Car`.

 ## Task 2:

 Extend the `Animal` and `Dog` example to include a derived class called `Cat`.
+The `Cat` class should have its own field (e.g., `breed`) and should override the `Eat` method to provide a cat-specific implementation.

 In the `Form1()` constructor, create a `Dog` and `Cat` object.
 Using the `MessageBox.Show()` method, call the `Eat` and `Sleep` methods for each `Dog` and `Cat`.